-The Land of Fire and Ice, isolated, wild, rugged.
+The Land of Fire and Ice is isolated, wild, rugged.
 Located just south of the Arctic Circle, in the middle of the Atlantic Ocean, Iceland welcomes us with ice on the roads and drizzling rain as we pull into Reykjavik.
-The darkness is velvet, the air is crisply cold.
-It is well past midnight by the time we get into our accommodation – we are given an entire house to ourselves, three bedrooms, a lounge area and a kitchen.
-The decor is cute, kitsch.
-A pair of old roller skates sit underneath a wooden dresser, blue and white china plates adorn the kitchen walls.
-There are wooden sculptures and old dolls displayed on shelves.
+The darkness is velvet, the air is crisply cold in late December.

 We are off to the Golden Circle tour the next day, and our first stop is at a geothermal plant.
 Clouds of steam billow out between the buildings and in the pre-dawn light the futuristic buildings and industrial fixtures look like they come from another planet.
 All of Iceland uses clean energy – everything is powered by the geothermal energy lying underneath the surface of the country.
 The entire place is, for all intents and purposes, a giant volcano.